 There is a section of the reaction zone cover (less than 5%) that has been deemed to either need replacing, or require intensive repair, which equates to about 800 square metres.
 Some of this work has already taken place, and the final section is in progress, with the repair works expected to be completed by the end of next week.

-GVW met with the EPA on site during the week, with representatives satisfied with progress and GVW's efforts to address the issue of the damaged material, and odour mitigation efforts.
+GVW met with the EPA on site during the week, with representatives acknowledging progress and GVW's efforts to address the issue of the damaged material, and odour mitigation efforts.

 Moving forward, it is expected that the cover over the reaction zone will be secured, sealed and back in use by the end of January, with the gas pipework being reinstalled shortly prior.
 As stated previously, the project completion of early March is now unlikely given the delays associated with the windstorm - to which extent is still being determined.

 Regarding odours, the sludge in the drying pan is to be turned over starting next week, and there is a chance of an increase in odour in the vicinity of the facility for several days as a result.
 We ask for continued patience while this work takes place, as the weather conditions become warmer we can expect occasional episodes of odour, depending on the wind direction and other associated causes.
 We are sorry for any impacts on customers and the community and will continue to use staff to patrol and report back on noticable odours - but welcome your feedback on this also.

 As we’ve reported previously, work on the HRAL Cover Removal project was tracking well and we had been on schedule to complete the work at the Daldy Rd facility by March 2021.